UWEnrollmentManagement/Boundless/README.md

   ```
   "require": {
         ...
+        "uwdoem/framework": "0.*",
         "uwdoem/boundless": "0.*",
         ...
   },
   ```

+  The major version number of `uwdoem/boundless` should be the same as your major version number of `uwdoem/framework`.

 2. Add the Boundless templates in your project's `setup.php`, **above** the line that adds your project-templates:
   ```